FREE GUIDE

 What this means for commercial decisions

 For shipowners, charterers, and traders, carbon pricing is no longer a compliance topic, it’s a commercial variable.
-Each voyage now carries a measurable and tradable emissions cost that directly affects TCE and competitiveness in the charter market.
+Each voyage now carries a measurable and tradable emissions cost that directly affects TCE and competitiveness.

 For financiers, insurers, and cargo owners, carbon exposure is fast becoming a new class of operational and credit risk.
 The ability to quantify, benchmark, and manage emissions will soon be as critical as assessing freight rates or bunker exposure.